ShreyasKombinadka/4bit-Breadboard-CPU/register-file/README.md

 ## Tools & Components

 - 74-series logic ICs
-- Manual DIP switches for input
+- Manual DIP switches for instruction input
-- Pushbuttons for clock and load
 - Breadboard-based layout (no PCBs or MCUs)
 - All modules manually designed and interconnected

 ---

 ## Upcoming

-This register file is part of a larger CPU project including:
 - Arithmetic Logic Unit (ALU)
+- Main control ROM
-- Program counter and memory
+- - Program counter and memory
-- Control ROM (AR ROM and later ARM ROM)

 Stay tuned for updates as each module is built, tested, and documented.